Insulation Scandal? Why Good Design and Oversight Matter More Than Ever in Retrofit

 Starting with a diagnostic home visit

-Testing assumptions (with ventilation checks, thermal imaging, PHPP or SAP, as needed)
+Testing assumptions with ventilation checks, thermal imaging, PHPP or SAP, depending on the project

 Designing breathable build-ups with clear detailing at junctions, sills, parapets and party walls